-- (1) Women and girls have an equal right to education. - (2) Women and girls, including women and girls with disabilities, must have equal opportunities to:
+- (1) Women and girls have an equal right to education. - (2) Women and girls, including women and girls with disabilities, must have equal opportunities to: - (a) obtain preschool, primary, secondary, vocational, and higher education, including equal access to all subjects; - (b) access professional training and re-training; and

-1 (a) obtain preschool, primary, secondary, vocational, and higher education, including equal access to all subjects; 3 (b) access professional training and re-training; and 4 (c) be awarded scholarships.
-5 6 7 8 9 (3) must other sex, s suspe ducational or training institution, excluding private institution, not refuse enrolment, restrict or refuse training, or deny any educational or training opportunity to a person on the basis of gender, or any of the multiple identities of women, including ending or expelling a female student on the grounds of hancy, breastfeeding, marital or maternity status.
-11 (4) Educ ational and training institutions must: 12 13 (a) promote gender equality, human rights, and positive gender roles; 14 15 16 (b) apply a strict no-tolerance policy on sexual harassment, and protect the right of women and girls to be treated with respect and dignity; 17 18 19 20 (c) ensure that the working and learning environment is free from gender discrimination, and all textbooks and learning materials are without any content that perpetuates gender stereotypes; 21 22 23 (d) ensure that women and girls are able to freely choose their course of study and career, on an equal basis with men and boys; 24 25 (e) encourage women and girls to study non-traditional subjects including science, technology, mathematics, and engineering; 26 27 28 29 (f) provide age-appropriate education on sexuality and reproductive health and rights, and incorporate traditional knowledge, including the traditional knowledge of women, in school curricula; 30 31 (g) administer mandatory gender awareness training for teaching staff and students at all levels; (h) actively seek ways to remove gender disparities in education where they exist, including by special measures; and 32 33 34 35 (i) promote inclusive education, as provided for under the Rights of Persons with Disabilities Act, 2015.
+- (c) be awarded scholarships. - (3) An educational or training institution, excluding private institution, must not refuse enrolment, restrict or refuse training, or deny any other educational or training opportunity to a person on the basis of sex, gender, or any of the multiple identities of women, including suspending or expelling a female student on the grounds of pregnancy, breastfeeding, marital or maternity status. - (4) Educational and training institutions must: - (a) promote gender equality, human rights, and positive gender roles; - (b) apply a strict no-tolerance policy on sexual harassment, and protect the right of women and girls to be treated with respect and dignity; - (c) ensure that the working and learning environment is free from gender discrimination, and all textbooks and learning materials are without any content that perpetuates gender stereotypes; - (d) ensure that women and girls are able to freely choose their course of study and career, on an equal basis with men and boys; - (e) encourage women and girls to study non-traditional subjects including science, technology, mathematics, and engineering; - (f) provide age-appropriate education on sexuality and reproductive health and rights, and incorporate traditional knowledge, including the traditional knowledge of women, in school curricula; - (g) administer mandatory gender awareness training for teaching staff and students at all levels; - (h) actively seek ways to remove gender disparities in education where they exist, including by special measures; and - promote inclusive education, as provided for under the Rights of Persons with Disabilities Act, 2015. - (5) Educational and training institutions may ensure that female students who become pregnant or are young mothers are given support to continue and complete their education or training, including through special measures.

-(5) Educational and training institutions may ensure that female students who become pregnant or are young mothers are given support to continue and complete their education or training, including through special measures.
-(6) Special measures under subsection (5) comprise targeted support to safeguard the health and welfare of mother and child and may include: (a) prenatal and postnatal checkups during school hours; (b) free school lunches for pregnant and breastfeeding mothers; breastfeeding and child care facilities within the educational (c) compound; and (d) adjustment of rules relating to homework, examinations, sport, or other activities, as may be required. §714.
+- (6) Special measures under subsection (5) comprise targeted support to safeguard the health and welfare of mother and child and may include: - (a) prenatal and postnatal checkups during school hours; - (b) free school lunches for pregnant and breastfeeding mothers; - (c) breastfeeding and child care facilities within the educational compound; and - (d) adjustment of rules relating to homework, examinations, sport, or other activities, as may be required.

+§114.
 Employment.

-(1)Gender discrimination is prohibited in any area or aspect of employment, including the following: recruitment and hiring, wages and salaries, conditions of (a) employment, benefits, training opportunities, promotion, retirement, retrenchment, termination, or any other relevant area; and (b) occupational segregation or any restriction on female employment in a particular sector, industry, trade or occupation.
-Women are entitled to maternity protection as a fundamental human (2) right.
-(3) The Government must establish in both the public and private sectors a system of paid maternity leave consistent with international labor standards.
-(4) Every employer in the public and private sector must: (a) adopt and implement a gender policy aimed at ensuring nondiscrimination and gender equality in the workplace; (b) adopt and implement a zero-tolerance policy on workplace harassment and bullying, including sexual harassment, supported confidential complaints by а mechanism,
+- Gender discrimination is prohibited in any area or aspect of employment, including the following: - (a) recruitment and hiring, wages and salaries, conditions of employment, benefits, training opportunities, promotion, retirement, retrenchment, termination, or any other relevant area; and - (b) occupational segregation or any restriction on female employment in a particular sector, industry, trade or occupation. - (2) Women are entitled to maternity protection as a fundamental human right. - (3) The Government must establish in both the public and private sectors a system of paid maternity leave consistent with international labor standards. - (4) Every employer in the public and private sector must: - (a) adopt and implement a gender policy aimed at ensuring nondiscrimination and gender equality in the workplace; - (b) adopt and implement a zero-tolerance policy on workplace harassment and bullying, including sexual harassment, supported by a confidential complaints mechanism, disciplinary sanctions, staff training, and an information and communication strategy;